MicrosoftDocs/mixed-reality/mixed-reality-docs/hands-and-motion-controllers-in-directx.md

 Each SpatialInteractionSource has an ID, which you can use to identify new sources and correlate existing sources from frame to frame.
 Hands are assigned a new ID every time they leave and enter the FOV, but controller IDs remain static for the duration of the session.
 You can use the events on SpatialInteractionManager such as [SourceDetected](https://docs.microsoft.com/en-us/uwp/api/windows.ui.input.spatial.spatialinteractionmanager.sourcedetected) and [SourceLost](https://docs.microsoft.com/en-us/uwp/api/windows.ui.input.spatial.spatialinteractionmanager.sourcelost), to react when hands enter or leave the device's view, or when motion controllers are turned on/off or are paired/unpaired.

 Note that GetDetectedSourcesAtTimestamp has a timestamp parameter.
 This enables you to get historical data and correlate with other sources of input.
-For typical usage, you can just pass in the predicted timestamp provided by the Holographic frame.
+For typical usage, you can just pass in the predicted timestamp provided by the [HolographicFrame](https://docs.microsoft.com/en-us/uwp/api/windows.graphics.holographic.holographicframe).
 This enables the system to forward-predict input state such as hand position to closely align with the rendered frame output, minimizing percieved latency.

 ## Cross-device input properties
 The SpatialInteractionSource API supports controllers and hand tracking systems with a wide range of capabilities.
 A number of these capabilities are common between device types.
 For example, hand tracking and motion controllers both provide a 'select' action and a 3D position.
 Wherever possible, the API maps these common capabilities to the same properties on the SpatialInteractionSource.
 This enables applications to more easily support a wide range of input types.
 The following table describes the properties that are supported, and how they compare across input types.